ROB3RT0-P/T.A.G/README.md

 //////////////////////////////////////////////////////////////////////////////////////////////

-Peril's passage is a short demo where the user must input which passage way they want to follow in order to try and escape.
-My intention was to create a good base game that could be expanded upon in order to make more complex text adventures games.
-The main components implemented are as follows:
+Peril's passage is a short demo where the user must input which passage way they want to <br />
+follow in order to try and escape.
+My intention was to create a good base game that could be <br />
+expanded upon in order to make more complex text adventures games.
+The main components <br />
+implemented are as follows:<br />

 - Game loop
 - State machine